tuvabjornberg/IOOPM-project-Minnesmastarna/proj/project_report.md

 ### Are we confident with our product
 We feel fairly confident that we had implemented the right thing.
 Our feelings for this is because we have created a working program that could be implemented to a Z92, and it worked as we wanted it to.
 There were some things that, because of our implementation, kind of skipped over.
 One of these happened with how we handled strdup, where we created a function to duplicate the string, instead of purely reference counting, which would have been the dream.

-TODO: Was there something about the reference counting which we skipped over?
 ## Rating 1-7
 Our satisfaction with our process comes in to about a five.
 This was something that we didn't really think much about, but we feel as if we worked hard on the project, and did manage to finish the work.